Tyrn/wei/the-insider-en.typ

      "It's not a joke, dog!
 Get down!
 Down!"

      Giles was lost; he  looked at  the  Star  in  his  hands and pulled the trigger.
-The gun only clicked - it was not loaded.
+The gun only clicked---it was not loaded.

      Several employees started slowly rising out of the table with the hands up.